Coat Color Traits

 The Co locus (Co) (cocoa, French Bulldog type) is an inherited coat color mutation in French Bulldogs that results in a unique dark brown coat distinct from the common chocolate color found in other breeds.Learn More

-Hairlessness is a genetic condition in dogs, particularly affecting the American Hairless Terrier, caused by a mutation in the SGK3 gene, leading to the absence of hair.Learn More
+Hairlessness is a genetic condition in dogs, particularly affecting the American Hairless Terrier, caused by mutations in the SGK3 or FOXI3 gene, leading to the absence of hair.Learn More

 The H locus (H) (Harlequin, Great Dane type) determines the distinctive harlequin coat pattern in Great Danes through a dominant genetic variant that modifies the merle coloration.
 Learn More